Michael Jordan: Early NBA years (1984–1987)

 An often-cited moment was on August 26, 1985, when Jordan shook the arena during a Nike exhibition game in Trieste, Italy, by shattering the glass of the backboard with a dunk.
 The moment was filmed and is often referred to as an important milestone in Jordan's rise.
 The shoes Jordan wore during the game were auctioned in August 2020 for $615,000, a record for a pair of sneakers.
 Jordan's 1985–86 season was cut short when he broke his foot in the third game of the year, causing him to miss 64 games.
 The Bulls made the playoffs despite Jordan's injury and a 30–52 record, at the time the fifth-worst record of any team to qualify for the playoffs in NBA history.
 Jordan recovered in time to participate in the postseason and performed well upon his return.
-On April 20 at the Boston Garden, in Game 2 of the First Round, a 135–131 double overtime loss to the eventual NBA champion Boston Celtics, Jordan scored a playoff career-high 63 points, breaking Elgin Baylor's single-game playoff scoring record.
-The Celtics team, though, swept the series in three games.
+On April 20 at the Boston Garden, in Game 2 of the First Round, a 135–131 double overtime loss to the Boston Celtics, Jordan scored a playoff career-high 63 points, breaking Elgin Baylor's single-game playoff scoring record.
+The Celtics swept the series in three games.

 Jordan completely recovered in time for the 1986–87 season, and had one of the most prolific scoring seasons in NBA history; he became the only player other than Wilt Chamberlain to score 3,000 points in a season, averaging a league-high 37.1 ppg on 48.2% shooting.
 Jordan also demonstrated his defensive prowess, as he became the first player in NBA history to record 200 steals and 100 blocked shots in a season.
 Despite Jordan's success, Magic Johnson won the NBA Most Valuable Player Award.
 The Bulls reached 40 wins, and advanced to the playoffs for the third consecutive year but were again swept by the Celtics.